 I grew up in the working class in New Jersey, one of the few white students in a predominantly African-American school.
 This helped me see the world through a different lens.
 I graduated from college in 1970 just after Kent State, and then moved to San Francisco where I immersed myself in the anti-war and women’s movement.
 How I see the world today continues to be informed by that turbulent and transformative time.

 I have been involved in criminal justice activism for the last 12 years.
 In 2012, I received a California Humanities grant to create a booklet and art exhibit in collaboration with Ruth Morgan, the photographer and founder of Community Works West.

-The Welcome Home Project contains moving stories of 20 formally incarcerated individuals who turned their lives around after many years in jails and prisons.
-The intention of the project was to change the narrative around criminality and bring to light the full humanity of people who have spent time behind bars.
+The Welcome Home Project contains compelling stories of 20 formally incarcerated individuals who turned their lives around after many years in jails and prisons.
+The intention of the project was to challenge the dominant narrative about criminality and bring to light the humanity of people who have spent time behind bars.

 I continue to be appalled at the collateral damage of our criminal injustice system.
 I find hope working in partnership with the Ella Baker Center for Human Rights through the First Unitarian Church of Oakland and with the Interfaith Coalition for Justice in our Jails.